Skip to main content

 Healthcare administrators who want to play a role in patient services should seek out positions like clinic director, medical office manager outpatient care supervisor, service director and assisted living residence administrator.

-Bolster your healthcare administration degree
+Strengthen your healthcare administration skills

 Oregon State’s online healthcare administration program requires an internship which will help you gain firsthand experience in the field and further prepare for your career.